yh5529/PRMIA_MATLAB_2021/README.md

 #### Performance Analysis - Position
 The dashboard will automatically read data from position file and dispaly data in positions window.

--   The market data should come from exchange market API and **update tickly** for traders to monitor.
+-   The market data should come from exchange market API and **update timely** for traders to monitor.

 -   The start of the day, total buy, total sell, and net positions are included in the dashboard.